jstne-r/laravel-crud/README.md

 ---

-🎉 Congratulations!
-You have successfully set up and run the Laravel CRUD project.
+🎉🎉 <b>Congratulations!</b> You have successfully set up and run the Laravel CRUD project.
 If you encounter any issues or have questions, feel free to reach out for support.
 Happy coding!